Making a Claim in the Small Claims Tribunals in Singapore

 - Refund of motor vehicle deposits in accordance with the Consumer Fair Trading (Motor Vehicle Dealer Deposits) Regulations 2009

 - Opt-out under the Consumer Fair Trading (Opt-Out) Regulations 2009

-The SCT does not hear disputes involving hire purchase, employment, loans, stocks and shares, foreign exchange, rental and charters, legal fees, co-broking, insurance, or motor vehicle disputes.
+The SCT does not hear disputes involving hire-purchase, employment, loans, stocks and shares, foreign exchange, rental and charters, legal fees, co-broking, insurance, or motor vehicle disputes.

-For example, if you purchased a $4999 LCD TV and found it to be defective, but the retailer refused to refund your fees, you may claim at the SCT.
-However, if the purchase occurred more than a year ago, the SCT will not hear the claim.
+For example, if you purchased a $4,999 LCD TV and found it to be defective, but the retailer refused to refund your fees, the SCT will not hear your claim if the purchase occurred more than 2 years ago.